-Windows File Explorer saves information about thumbnails (small copies of images) of jpeg, bmp, gif, tif, pdf, html
+Windows File Explorer saves information about thumbnails (small image previews) of jpeg, bmp, gif, tif, pdf, html

 files and some video

-In Windows 10 the thumbs.db file is generated only for shared network folders.
-The thumbs.db file is not created for local image directories and the thumbnail cache for File Explorer is stored in the user profile %LOCALAPPDATA%\Microsoft\Windows\Explorer
+The thumbs.db file is only created for network folders in modern versions of Windows.
+The thumbs.db file is not created for local image folders and the thumbnail cache for File Explorer is stored in the user profile %LOCALAPPDATA%\Microsoft\Windows\Explorer

 as thumbcache_xxxx.db